-(y) Harassment takes many forms, occurs on a variety of different grounds and can be directed at one person or many people.
+25. (y) Harassment takes many forms, occurs on a variety of different grounds and can be directed at one person or many people.
 An essential characteristic is that it is unwanted by the recipient and that the recipient finds the conduct offensive or unacceptable.
 Conduct becomes harassment if it persists once it has been made clear that it is regarded by the recipient as offensive, although a single incident may amount to harassment if sufficiently serious.
 It is the unwanted nature of the conduct which distinguishes harassment from friendly behaviour which is welcome and mutual.
-Harassment in the work place can come from a colleague or an external third party.
+Harassment in the workplace can come from a colleague or an external third party.

-- (z) Harassment can be based on:
+- 26. (z) Harassment can be based on:

-- sex
+- o sex

-- disability
+- o disability

-- gender reassignment
+- o gender reassignment

 - race

-- religion or belief; or
+- o religion or belief; or

 - sexual orientation